-After joining the school, all teachers are provided with a copy of this policy and it forms part of the induction program.
+After joining the school, all teachers are provided with a copy of this policy and the feedback and marking policy and it forms part of the induction program.
 In all staff meetings and training, there is an emphasis on teachers having a good understanding of assessment and assessment practice.
 The school makes significant use of technology and staff are trained in the use of the Target Tracker and SIMS school assessment information system.

-Continuing professional development takes various forms including the provision of direct face to face training and online training and feedback to individuals and groups following monitoring.
+Continuing professional development takes various forms including the provision of direct face to face training and coaching and online training and feedback to individuals and groups following monitoring.
 Staff are encouraged to contribute by identifying their own training needs through the appraisal process.